Weak utility stocks, HSBC take the spark out of Britain's FTSE

 * HSBC falls after it admits Swiss bank failings

-* Rise in gold price lifts Fresnillo and Randgold (Updates with closing prices)
+* Rise in gold price lifts Fresnillo and Randgold (Adds quote, updates prices)

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, Feb 9 (Reuters) - Britain’s top share index edged lower on Monday, hindered by a fall in HSBC after the bank admitted tax failings at its Swiss unit, and by weakness in utility stocks.
+LONDON, Feb 9 (Reuters) - Britain’s top share index retreated on Monday, hindered by a fall in HSBC after the bank admitted tax failings at its Swiss unit, and by weakness in utility stocks.

 Traders said utility stocks fell on rising debt yields, following a drop in the shares of their U.S. rivals on Wall Street on Friday, when the S&P 500 index of utilities had its biggest daily percentage drop since August 2011.